jdblack/website/content/notes/openebs-timings.md

 ### Testing Methodology

+As already implied, these tests were not performed rigorously.
+The goal was to get a quick sense in relative peformance

 For each test case I installed [dbench](https://dbench.samba.org/) and ran a quick one minute test in each context with the command `dbench 4 -t 60`.
-For replicated Jiva volumes, I created 10GB persistent volumes to run dbench against.
+For replicated Jiva and /Cstor volumes, I created 10GB persistent volumes to run dbench against.
 I also did some quick sanity checking to see if prewarming replicated volumes, but did not see a substantial impact.

+I was very surprised by how poorly cstor performed.
+Cstor performance, Despite having dedicated logical volumes (Jiva relies upon hostpath),  performed worth with two replicas than Jiva with three.

 ### Results